vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/step4.md

 To rollback, simply select the `History and Rollback` button in the application and select the revision you want to rollback to.

 You can try it now with the `namespaces` application

+After rolling back, verify the `demo2` namespace is deleted

+`kubectl get ns`{{execute}}

+# Congrats

+Congrats!
+You have finished Lab 3 of the GitOps sessions!